Vkt0r/AccordionSwift/README.md

 - [ ] Add suport to be notified when cell is tapped using closures.
 - [ ] Add support for multiple levels
 - [ ] Improve the integration with functional programming
+- [ ] Add unit tests for the library

 ## Feedback